-11 Of course, individual jurisdictions are free to adopt higher capital requirements than those stipulated by Basel III and some are taking steps to do so.
-As the Vickers Report comments, however, jurisdictions that do so risk putting themselves as a disadvantage due to regulatory arbitrage (Independent Commission on Banking
+16. Of course, individual jurisdictions are free to adopt higher capital requirements than those stipulated by Basel III and some are taking steps to do so.
+As the Vickers Report comments, however, jurisdictions that do so risk putting themselves at a disadvantage due to regulatory arbitrage (Independent Commission on Banking [2011, p.
+9]).